Brightspace/valence-ui-focus/README.md

 have a visible or obvious focus indicator.
 This typically includes links, checkboxes and radio inputs.

-LESS Mix-in
+LESS Mixin
 -----------

-In LESS, call `vui-focusOutline()` mix-in from your CSS selector, usually with the `focus` pseudo-selector applied:
+In LESS, call `vui-focusOutline()` mixin from your CSS selector, usually with the `focus` pseudo-selector applied:

     a:focus {